Doing your library research off-campus? Click here for more information about accessing electronic articles from off-campus.

 There are several ways of determining if the article you're looking for is available at Berkeley:

 In some cases, the quickest way to find an article you're looking for is to use Google Scholar.
 You can enter your search words (try the article title and author's name) in the basic search screen, or go to the Advanced Search Screen for more options.
 If you can find a record for your article in Google Scholar, you should see a UC-eLinks link or button, like this: or this: .
-Click on UC-eLinks to see your options for retrieving the full text (remember to set up off-campus access if you're off-campus).
+Click on UC-eLinks to see your options for retrieving the full text (remember to set up the proxy server or VPN if you're off-campus).

 Note: Google Scholar does not cover all scientific publishers, and many journals indexed by Google Scholar have partial coverage only (some years/volumes missing).
 Also, not all articles found through Google Scholar will be available online.
 If you can't find the full text of your article this way, read on for more options!